 Meanings of Shadowiness

 Shadowiness means the quality or condition of being filled with shadows, lacking clarity, or appearing indistinct.
-It can be used literally to describe places with low light or figuratively to refer to things that are mysterious, uncertain, or vague.
-This word often implies a sense of concealment or an eerie, subdued atmosphere.
+It can be used literally to describe places with low light, haze, or dim visibility, and figuratively to describe ideas, explanations, or motives that feel uncertain, concealed, or hard to pin down.
+The word often carries a subtle emotional tone, suggesting ambiguity or an eerie, subdued atmosphere.

 Definition